-Interim Wellhead Protection Area (IWPA): The MassDEP designated protection radius around a public water well that lacks a Zone II.
+Interim Wellhead Protection Area (IWPA): The MassDEP designated protection radius around a public water well that lacks an aquifer Zone II.

-Junkyard: An establishment that is maintained, operated, or used for storing, keeping, buying, or selling junk, or for the maintenance or operation of an automobile graveyard, as defined in MGL c.140B, s.1.
+Junkyard: An establishment or place of business that is maintained, operated, or used for storing, keeping, buying, or selling junk, or for the maintenance or operation of an automobile graveyard, including garbage dumps and sanitary fills (as defined in MGL c.140B, s.1).